Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM: Results

 \textbf{Finding 7: A total of 608 security alerts are emitted for dependencies of 32 projects, yet none are related to production dependencies.} In our dataset, no security alerts were emitted for 68 projects.
 The remaining 32 projects reported a total of 608 security alerts for 456 vulnerable dependencies, i.e., the same dependency may issue multiple security alerts.
 In median, these 32 projects reported 16 security alerts, none related to production dependencies.

 There are a few reasons as to why security alerts may have been emitted only to non-production dependencies.
 First, as seen in RQ1, the vast majority of dependencies are not released to production (99\%), the chances of vulnerabilities being encountered in non-production are 99x higher than in production dependencies.
 Second, developers of the selected projects are likely making the conscious effort of updating production dependencies to mitigate security vulnerabilities, since they may be aware of what dependencies may be used in production (e.g., developers open a PR in the project \texttt{InstantSearch} to update a vulnerable dependency~\cite{featdepe77:online}).
 The problem, however, is that tools such as \texttt{npm audit} make no distinction whether security alerts are referring to non-production dependencies.
-Developers have to know themselves which dependencies are released to production to filter out relevant security alerts that need urgent action, making it harder to prioritize management efforts. \\
+Developers have to know themselves which dependencies are released to production to filter out relevant security alerts that need urgent action, making it harder to prioritize management efforts.
+This is shown in related work~\cite{Kula_2017}, where authors reported that 69\% of the surveyed developers claimed to be unaware of their vulnerable dependencies and that dependency updates are perceived as extra workload and responsibility. \\

 \textbf{Finding 8: 98.1\% (419) of the vulnerable dependencies are development dependencies.} In this analysis, we switch from security alert reports to vulnerable dependencies, as multiple reports may be issued for the same dependency under different vulnerabilities.
 The first row of Table \ref{tab:vuln_deps_characteristics} shows the number of development and runtime vulnerable dependencies reported by our experiment.
 The \texttt{npm audit} tool reports security alerts from a total of 419 vulnerable development dependencies, representing 98.1\% of all vulnerable dependencies identified.
 From the 419 vulnerable development dependencies, 9 (2.1\%) are direct dependencies, and 410 (97.9\%) are transitive dependencies.
 Next, we analyze the severity of the vulnerability reports in relation to the characteristics of vulnerable dependencies as shown in Table \ref{tab:severity}.
 We find that all critical and most of the high-severity reports are emitted for development dependencies.